Epic Japan Adventure - 19 Days

 This morning finds us wandering through the gardens of the Imperial Palace, once the largest fortress in the world.
 Built on the ruins of the original Edo Castle site which was destroyed over the years by war, all that remains of the ancient architecture are the original moats, watch towers and entrance gates.
 Witness the incredible Nijubashi Bridge – two bridges that form the entrance to the Palace’s grounds.

+It’s another afternoon of traditional-modern contrast in the Harajuku area of the city.
+First stop is the Shinto shrine to Emperor Meiji and Empress Shoken.
+Wander through acres of forest until you reach the shrine to the Emperor that began Japan’s transformation from feudal to modern society in the early 20th century.
 Later, we head to the Harajuku fashion district and witness the many diverse fashion styles from French maids, to punks, goths and lolitas, grab some hair dye and get involved!
-Our day finishes walking across the world’s most famous intersection, grab a drink and sit in one of the many bars and watch the world go by or for the best view head to the second floor of the station.
+Our day finishes walking across the world’s most famous intersection, Shibuya, grab a drink and sit in one of the many bars and watch the world go by or for the best view head to the second floor of the station.
 This evening there is an optional excursion to a cat café, where you can enjoy a cup of tea and kitty cuddles.

 Overnight: Tokyo | Breakfast